The US runs on energy from non-renewable sources, with coal, natural gas, and oil providing

-Further, residential turbines must be 500 feet away from and/or 30 feet above any obstructions, meaning some planning and foresight is required for installation.
+Further, residential turbines must be 500 feet away from and/or 30 feet above any obstructions, meaning some planning and foresight are required for installation.

 Yet even with these few disadvantages, wind power remains one of the best resources for our needs.

 The power received from wind turbines is clean.
 It doesn’t pollute the environment.

 Fossil fuels, on the other hand, rely on combustion to be usable.
 As a result, they pollute the air, contributing to steadily-decreasing air quality, global warming, and other hazards.

 Wind energy is also renewable.
 It won’t disappear anytime soon and it doesn’t require we deplete what few remaining sources we have.

 In contrast, fossil fuels are disappearing at an alarming rate.

 By installing a turbine, individuals get ahead of the game.
 When fossil fuels become scarce, they will have a dependable energy source to fall back on.

 Likewise, if emergencies occur, a source of power remains available.

 While it’s an excellent choice to support and protect the environment, it’s difficult to do with strict budgets.
 Yet wind power is becoming increasingly cheaper.